COLORADO

 Colorado Unemployment Insurance (UI) is a “temporary wage replacement” program that pays benefits to Coloradans who have lost their jobs through no fault of their own.

-According to Colorado law, this weekly benefit amount currently may not exceed $781 per week, or be less than $25.
-The maximum length of Colorado unemployment benefits is 26 weeks.
+According to Colorado law, this weekly benefit amount currently may not exceed $675 per week, or be less than $25.

 How do I sign up for unemployment in Colorado?

 To get an estimate of how much your UI Benefits will be before you file a new claim, use this estimator.
-To file a claim, click here or call 303-318-9000 for assistance.
+When you are ready to file a claim, go to MyUI+ or call (303) 318-9000 for assistance.

 College Opportunity Trust Fund (COF) provides a stipend to eligible undergraduate students attending a Colorado participating public institution or private school.